Orioles Manager Buck Showalter Dashes Out Of Dugout To Eject Pitcher Before Runner Rounds The Bases

 — Full Count Chaos (@FullCountChaos) May 18, 2018

-USA Today says that Showalter’s frustration is understandable as the Orioles are in the midst of a 13 game losing streak.
+USA Today says that Showalter’s frustration is understandable as the Orioles are in the midst of a 13-game losing streak.
 Showalter and the Orioles will have to shake off their negative feelings if they are going to make something of the rest of their three games at Fenway Park opposite the Red Sox who are on a roll.
 The Orioles have another whole week on the road before they get to return home to play in Baltimore.